opsun/cryptsy-api/README.md

 api.exec(new XXXXReuqest());
 ```

-If you only want use public api
+If you only want to use public api
 ```java
 CryptsyApi api = new PublicCryptsyApi();
 api.exec(new XXXXRequest());